DreamerMind/blog/docs/posts/2025_introspection.md

 Their humanity and 'warping' optimism along side a good dose of 'deliver fast' and 'push to prod' made wonders.
 They gave me a chance while they were looking for a seasoned machine learning engineer: a job that was very uncommon on the market and I had little to no experience back then.
-I learned a lot here on how to build data pipelines, create models, scale workloads, in service of various business goals.
+I learned a lot here on how to build data pipelines, create models, scale workloads, in service of various business goals, with what most would call today traditional (trad) ML.

 2y after, I was too comfortable.
 They switched toward more classical business with less need for data science.
 I felt it was time for me to say good bye and try something new I had dreamed to do since university: